tomoleary/tomoleary.github.io/_pages/research.md

 Viscoelastic models are commonly used in engineering to simulate blood and polymer melts.
 These models are well-known to very challenging both in simulation and in mathematical analysis.

-I developed a new DPG finite element method of the Oldroyd-B viscoelastic fluid model which is both intrinsically stable throughout a broad range of models parameters and studied parameter-dependent adaptive mesh refinement with the method.
+I developed a new DPG finite element method of the Oldroyd-B viscoelastic fluid model which is both intrinsically stable throughout a broad range of model parameters and studied parameter-dependent adaptive mesh refinement with the method.
 The simulations for this project were completed using the [Camellia software library](https://www.osti.gov/scitech/biblio/1334186), which I assisted in developing.
 In collaboration with a new PhD student in my program, I am currently beginning a follow-up project to study goal-oriented adaptive mesh refinement strategies for this model.